Audrey-me/nodejs-app-ecs-deployment/README.md

 # nodejs-app-ecs-deployment Setup Guide

-This guide will walk you through deploying the **nodejs-app-ecs-deployment** application on an Amazon EC2 instance and it works in hand with this blog post
+This guide will walk you through setting up the **nodejs-app-ecs-deployment** application on an Amazon EC2 instance and it works in hand with this blog post

 ## Prerequisites